leviseibert/leviseibert.github.io/papers.markdown

 - [Go To Statement](https://github.com/leviseibert/Technical-Papers/blob/master/Go%20To%20Statement%20Paper.pdf) - An analysis of Edsger W. Dijkstra's article "Go To Statement Considered Harmful".

 ### Miscellaneous
-- [Principle of Mathematical Induction](https://github.com/leviseibert/Technical-Papers/blob/master/Principle%20of%20Mathematical%20Induction.pptx) - A brief PPT presentation discussing the Principle of Mathematical Induction - **Note**: Github does not display PPT presentations, so you'll need to download the presentation to view it.
+- [Principle of Mathematical Induction](https://github.com/leviseibert/Technical-Papers/blob/master/Principle%20of%20Mathematical%20Induction.pptx) - A brief PPT presentation discussing the Principle of Mathematical Induction; **note**: Github does not display PPT presentations, so you'll need to download the presentation to view it.